caltechlibrary/dataset/how-to/how-attachments-work.md

 handle versioning when some types of collections need it for attachments and others don\'t?

-The **dataset** command line tool and related Go package store the attachments unversioned by default in the pairtree.
+The __dataset__ command line tool and related Go package store the attachments un-versioned by default in the pairtree.
 The metadata about the attached document is stored in a sub folder `_docs`.
-The unversioned attached document is stored in `v0.0.0` folder.
+The un-versioned attached document is stored in `v0.0.0` folder.
 The attached document is stored by its basename.
 The basename must be unique among the documents attached otherwise it will be overwritten when attaching another